Yoga for Wrist Pain Relief

 • How to: From forearms, elbows under shoulders, tuck toes, lift hips high, press through forearms.

-• Benefits: Strengthens shoulders, stretches hamstrings, wrist-free.
+• Benefits: Strengthens shoulders, stretches hamstrings, and minimizes wrist load.

 Thread the Needle (Urdhva Mukha Pasasana) 🧵 – Yellow